mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 ## Connect to a Device

-The POST `/session/v2/connections` request creates a connection to a device at specific location and associates that device to a subscription where it can send messages for the airline backend to consume.
+The <span class="method post">POST</span> `/session/v2/connections` request creates a connection to a device at specific location and associates that device to a subscription where it can send messages for the airline backend to consume.

 ### Request Body